 In case you missed it, wearing sunscreen daily (a broad-spectrum formula with at least an SPF 30) is an absolute must.
 And yes, we’ve heard the “sunscreen makes me break out” excuse, but that doesn’t fly when you can use this guy.
 It was dermatologist-formulated specifically for acne-prone skin.
 The result?
 A non-greasy, non-pore-clogging formula that also contains micro pearl technology to absorb excess oil.
-We also appreciate that it offers an SPF 30, given that many moisturizers only contain an SPF 15.

 Yes, sensitivity is more likely to occur in those with dryer skin, but that doesn’t mean that oily skin can’t also be sensitive.
 This is both oil-free and hypoallergenic and doesn’t contain parabens, phthalates, dyes, or synthetic fragrance, all common irritants for the sensitive set.
 Green tea delivers a dose of antioxidants, while aloe and cucumber work to soothe skin.

 If you crave a little bit more hydration, reach for this thicker option.
 Granted, it’s not oil-free, but it does mattify the skin and also contains clarifying willow bark extract (the pre-cursor to salicylic acid).
 It’s a great pick for days when you’re maybe feeling not quite so oily, or to use during the winter when everyone’s skin tends to skew on the dryer side.